-Jewelry Making for Beginners: A Bundle of Instruction Tammy’s Top 4 Tips for Beginning Metalsmiths
+Jewelry Making for Beginners: Tammy’s Top 4 Tips for Beginning Metalsmiths

 Hello, beginning jewelry makers!
 I love meeting you at shows and such; it’s always a good time for me to remember the wonderful teachers who taught me jewelry-making techniques when I was a beginner.
 But I also love having the opportunity to talk to you, to discover what you want to learn, and hopefully offer some advice to help you along your path.

-As a perk of this job, I’m in a good place to offer book and video suggestions–and that’s even easier for me to do now, with our new Beginner Basics: Jewelry-Making Essentials collection.
-You’ll get priceless information and tips in this bundle about jewelry-making tools, including how to buy them, how to use them, and even how to make them.
+As a perk of this job, I’m in a good place to offer book and video suggestions.
+I love sharing information and tips about jewelry-making tools, including how to buy them, how to use them, and even how to make them.

 Once you’ve got tools under your belt (or in your belt, haha!), you can move on to Kim St. Jean’s DVD, Intro to Basic Jewelry Tools Through 6 Metal Earring Designs.
 You’ll watch and learn how to use jewelry-making tools, sure–but another great thing about this DVD is that you’ll learn beginner jewelry-making techniques like sawing, texturing, doming, riveting, and adding patina metal while you’re getting more familiar with the tools.
 The six designs are intended to be earrings, but you can also turn those shapes and designs into pendants, charms, or bracelet components.
 And because it’s from our Kitchen Table Metalsmithing series, you can trust that you won’t need a whole studio to do these projects!